Welcome to Hot Pod, a newsletter about podcasts. This is issue 110, published March 7, 2017.

-Caroline and I were never “supposed” to be podcast hosts.
+[conr]Cristen Conger: Caroline and I were never “supposed” to be podcast hosts.
 We were both printed word nerds, met at our college newspaper and hadn’t ever regularly kept in touch.
-HowStuffWorks (HWS) wasn’t even a podcast network when they hired me as a staff writer in 2008.
+HowStuffWorks (HSW) wasn’t even a podcast network when they hired me as a staff writer in 2008.
 Unbeknownst to me, Caroline was working as an editor at a mid-size newspaper.

-Not long after I started, HWS began dabbling in podcasts as a way to stretch the deeply researched articles us writers and editors were producing each week.
-Stuff You Should Know* was such an instant juggernaut, the department essentially held an open call for new hosts and show ideas.
+Not long after I started, HSW began dabbling in podcasts as a way to stretch the deeply researched articles we writers and editors were producing each week.
+Stuff You Should Know [the network’s flagship show] was such an instant juggernaut, the department essentially held an open call for new hosts and show ideas.
 That’s how Stuff Mom Never Told You (SMNTY) happened and eventually launched in February 2009 (first episode: Do men and women have different brains?).
 Also, credit where credit is due to then-HSW editor-in-chief Conal Byrne for getting that idea off the ground — and while knee-deep in a recession.

-The more success we enjoyed with show, the more Caroline sensed it was only a matter of time.
-I was a little more precious about, but then I went to Werk It at WNYC in June and never looked back.
+[conr]Conger: The more success we enjoyed with the show, the more Caroline sensed it was only a matter of time.
+I was a little more precious about, but then I went to Werk It: A Women’s Podcast Festival at WNYC in June and never looked back.
 If any of those rad women are reading this, thank you!

 Speaking exclusively to our situation since we aren’t attempting to speak for anyone currently with the company, there was no incentive to growing the show.
-We tumbled through two acquisitions*** on scrappiness and inertia.
+We tumbled through two acquisitions [HSW’s current owner is the Seattle-based Bluecora, which bought the company from Discovery Communications in 2014] on scrappiness and inertia.
 But without IP ownership or revenue shares, the pot at the end of the rainbow was starting to look like fool’s gold.
 Meanwhile, we were producing two podcasts and as many as four videos each week; our content-ing game was fire, no doubt.

 Plus, producing a massive library of more than 800 deeply researched episodes was a crash course in efficiency at the cost of creative growth.
 The medium had evolved so much during the show’s run that Caroline and I were also itching to break it all down and build something better and smarter, more dynamic and inclusive.

-Last week, HowStuffWorks announced their latest podcast, FoodStuff, with Blue Apron as the launch sponsor.
+Last week, HowStuffWorks announced its latest podcast, FoodStuff, with Blue Apron as the launch sponsor.
 It is the network’s thirteenth podcast.

 - “Uber plans to turn its app into a ‘content marketplace’ during rides.”
 This provides the bigger picture surrounding a development that I’ve previously highlighted — that of Otto Radio establishing a partnership with Uber last October.
 (TechCrunch)